piacobelli14/Dino-Psych/README.md

 **Future Goals:**
 - Add program, timepoint, and measure customization so taht every hospital can mold the application to their program specific needs.
-- Add in more self-rpeort measures including the Epworth Sleepiness Scale, Difficulties in Emotion Regulation Scale, Disturbig Dreams and Nightmares Severity Index, PTSD Checklist for DSM-5, and several others.
+- Add in more self-rpeort measures including the Epworth Sleepiness Scale, Difficulties in Emotion Regulation Scale, Disturbing Dreams and Nightmares Severity Index, PTSD Checklist for DSM-5, and several others.